Un Poco Más (MDO album): Awards and nominations

 At the Billboard Latin Music Awards, the album was nominated in the Album of the Year (Group) category, alongside Amor, Familia Y Respeto by A.B.
 Quintanilla and Los Kumbia Kings, Mi Gloria, Eres Tú by Los Tri-O, and the winner MTV Unplugged by the Mexican band Maná.

 The promotional video for "No Puedo Olvidar" was nominated for Video of the Year at the Premio Lo Nuestro 1999.
 The winner of the category was "Esperanza" by singer Enrique Iglesias.

 Commercial performance

-The album achieved commercial success.
 In the United States, it reached positions number 39 and 15 on the Billboard Top Latin Albums and Latin Pop Albums charts, respectively.
 Sales reached 111,000 copies between the United States and Puerto Rico in just a few weeks of release.
 The group's record label awarded them a gold record for the impressive sales coming from Central America.